Lilypad-Tech/lilypad-smart-contracts/README.md

 ### Deal

-A deal is a request from a Job Creator to run a module on the network that has been matched to a Resource Provider.
+A deal is a match between a Job Creator who wants to run a module on the network and a Resource Provider who will run the job.
 Sensitive details about the deal are not stored on-chain

 ### Result